 Welcome to the only Uechi-Ryu Karate dojo in the State of Alaska!

-Sitka Uechi-ryu is an affiliate Dojo of the Honolulu Uechi-Ryu Karate-do Club, with ties to the International Uechi-Ryu Karate Federation (IUKF).
+Sitka Uechi-ryu is an affiliate dojo of the International Uechi-Ryu Karate Federation (IUKF).

 Some of our Uechi-Ryu Curriculum:

 Sanchin, Kanshiwa, Kanshu, Seichin, Seisan, Seiryu, Kanchin and Sanseiryu.

 Bunkai - Analysis of the applications found within the Kata against an attacking partner.